 Ryan Cruz - Optimus

-Ryan Cruz is a Senior Building Analyst at KGS buildings where he is part of the setup team.
+Ryan Cruz is a Onboarding Manager at KGS Buildings where he manages the onboarding team.
 He graduated from Boston University in 2013 where he earned a B.S. in Mechanical Engineering and concentrated in Energy Technologies.
 Ryan was introduced to the field of HVAC and energy efficiency while at BU where he researched building energy consumption and the optimization of airflow in large buildings.
 He is excited to improve building performance and help save energy and reduce emissions as part of the KGS team.

 Stephen Bisher - International Man of Mystery

-Stephen Bisher is a Senior Building Analyst at KGS Buildings.
+Stephen Bisher is a Process Integration Manager at KGS Buildings.
 After receiving a BS in Environmental Sciences from UNC Chapel Hill in 2012, he migrated to Boston from sunny North Carolina to begin a career in energy management for the built environment.
 Before KGS, Stephen filled an assortment of energy-related roles, from managing UNC's campus-wide Energy Star portfolio to conducting energy audits in New York City high rises.
 With a continued interest in SaaS and monitoring technologies for building efficiency, Stephen is ready to support the services platform with KGS as it grows.

 Adam Rosszay - Senior QA Engineer